puranjayarora/Kaggle-Competitions/README.md

 ### Back End
 Logistic Regression (sklearn classifier) is used to construct a model that can fit the data.
 The data is preprocessed to match the requirements of the classifier.
 A testing accuracy of 60% is achieved.
 This could further be improved by using a neural network instead of just an sklearn classifier.
 Also the winner depends upon how the players play and coordinate amongst themselves.

+## Prerequisites
+The following need to be preinstalled:

+1. Python 3.0 +
+2. Jupyter Notebook